crypto-bug-hunters/bug-buster/README.md

 ## Debugging

-When running BugLess locally, you might want to perform some operations that would otherwise be impossible in a production environment.
+When running Bugless locally, you might want to perform some operations that would otherwise be impossible in a production environment.
 To this end, we advise you to install the [Foundry](https://book.getfoundry.sh/getting-started/installation) toolkit.

 ### Time travel